 Seasonal harvest basket : A basket of seasonal vegetables and some fruit.
-Your basket can be customized with BASKET OPTIONS to get more of the things you like.
-You can add other options for meat too during your registration.
+Your basket can be customized with BASKET OPTIONS to get more of the things you like including farm fresh, pastured eggs.

 You pay a deposit when you register, joining our community.
 This reserves your spot and the funds are applied to the cost of your basket.
 From there we ask for weekly payments of 200$ once the season starts until your balance is settled.

 How much does a weekly share cost?